 MobiLoud is a tool that converts any existing website into mobile apps for Android and iOS.

 It converts 100% of your site’s functionality to your mobile apps.
 The apps are essentially a live window to your website, with some small UI and UX changes to give you a proper app experience.

 The apps work exactly like mobile apps should - users can download them from the app stores, you can enable push notifications and in-app purchases, and the UI is tailored specifically for mobile users.

 Yet everything is completely synced with your website.
 That means your existing membership structure, logins, plugins, themes will all be the same on the website and in the app.

-Best of all, MobiLoud Canvas is a service, not just a “do it yourself” software tool.
+Best of all, MobiLoud is a service, not just a “do it yourself” software tool.
 The team at MobiLoud builds your apps for you, handles the app store publishing process, and also handles updates and maintenance.

 It offers the best aspects of app builders and a custom app build rolled together in one.

 So how exactly is MobiLoud better than the other two options?
 Let’s break it down.

 Choosing to build your app from scratch, allows you complete flexibility over every pixel of your mobile apps.
 But the tradeoff is huge in terms of cost, time and complexity.
 In the end, it’s just not worth it.